How to Sight In Your Hunting Rifle—the Right Way

 Laminated-wood stocks are stable, as are synthetic stocks, and AR stocks, and chassis stocks.
 But scopes are not stable.
 That means if you dropped your rifle before you put it away, and meant to check it, and didn’t, you’re probably in for an ugly surprise.
 Or, if one of your friends dropped it and never told you, or if it traveled by air, the crosshairs are probably not where they should be.

 Me, I’d check.

-Get Close and Boresight Your Rifle
+Step 1: Get Close and Boresight Your Rifle

 The cheapest and probably most accurate way to get on paper is to boresight the rifle.
-The involves removing the bolt, looking down the bore, aligning the bull’s-eye in its center, and without moving the rifle, dialing the crosshair into the center of the bull.
+This involves removing the bolt, looking down the bore, aligning the bull’s-eye in its center, and without moving the rifle, dialing the crosshair into the center of the bull.
 Unless there’s something drastically wrong, this will get you onto the paper, and usually into the black.

 Lever-actions, pumps, and conventional semiautos don’t allow you to boresight like this.
 So, what you do is either buy a boresighting device or get 10 yards away from the target.
 Boresighting devices sometimes work.
 Getting 10 yards from the target almost always works.

 If you have an AR, you can boresight by removing the bolt and carrier and taking the Upper off the Lower.
 Lay the Upper on sandbags, and proceed as you would with a bolt-action.

 Unless your rifle has proven to be very accurate, don’t fire one shot before you adjust the scope; fire three.
 The center hole is where the rifle is shooting.
 Then make the proper scope adjustments, and remember that at 25 yards, you’ll need four times the number of clicks that you would at 100.
 With most scopes, if your rifle is hitting 1 inch to the left at 25 yards, for example, you’ll need to turn the scope’s windage knob not 4 but 16 clicks to the right.